What is the feeling of a number? Nothing?|

 This month is also the 108th birthday of my most incredible yoga teacher, who died 33 years ago, when I was 21, so I found myself thinking, like a good math nerd, about 108.

 As it turns out, the Hindus, who invented yoga, hold the number 108 to be sacred, counting their prayer beads in 108's.
 Why sacred?

 Well, let's start with fun, and go from there.
 Try taking it apart mathematically, and you may also think it is pretty neat!

-I will do it for you here, so you may discover 108 to be the most evocative and loveliest of easily counted numbers, and, if you like, or if you already have symbolic associations in your mind for various numbers like the 4 directions (north south east west), 3 states of consciousness (waking, dreaming, and deep sleep), 2 or duality as the nature of suffering, it can be poetically elaborated and understood as itself an encoding, a hyper-abbreviation, of yoga philosophy.
+I will do it for you here, so you may discover 108 to be the most evocative and loveliest of easily counted numbers, and, if you like, or if you already have symbolic associations in your mind for various numbers like the 4 directions (north south east west), 3 states of consciousness (waking, dreaming, and deep sleep), 2 or duality as the nature of suffering, it can be poetically elaborated and understood as itself an encoding, a hyper-abbreviation, perhaps, a reminder, of yoga philosophy.

 108 contains and says quite a bit, look: